 Katie White grew up on a farm in Northern Illinois in the small town of Stockton.
 Farm life instilled a valuable work ethic as well as an appreciation for nature.
 She took an interest in art at a young age but it wasn’t until college that she took her first ceramics class and fell in love with clay as a material.
-She received her Bachelor of Fine Arts in Ceramics in the Spring of 2012 from Northern Illinois University where she met and graduated with fellow ceramic artist, Scott Steder.
-They traveled together to Knoxville, Tennessee in the Fall, where Scott participated in a Post-Bachelor program at the University of Tennessee and Katie was a member of The Art Market Gallery.
-The next year, they moved to Appomattox, Virginia where they collaborated on a ceramic residency at the Cub Creek Foundation.
-Scott was accepted into the WSU Masters Program in ceramics in the Fall of 2014, bringing the artist couple to Wichita, Kansas.
-Katie currently works at The Wichita Art Museum and has been showing and selling her ceramic sculpture, jewelry, and functional ware in galleries, shops, and craft shows across the country including, Rueben Saunders Gallery in Wichita.
-Katie was recently accepted as a Short-term Resident Artist at Red Lodge Clay Center in Red Lodge, Montana and is excited to start the next chapter in her career as a ceramic artist.
+She received her Bachelor of Fine Arts in Ceramics in the Spring of 2012 from Northern Illinois University.
+Katie has been showing and selling her ceramic sculpture, jewelry, and functional ware in galleries, shops, and craft shows across the country including, The Art Market Gallery in Knoxville, TN and Rueben Saunders Gallery in Wichita, KS.
+Katie has been an Artist is Residence at The Cub Creek Foundation in Appomattox, VA, Wichita State University in Wichita, KS and at Red Lodge Clay Center in Red Lodge, MT.

 Artist Statement